pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 object will contain two keys, ``consumers`` and ``applicability``.
 ``consumers`` will index an array of consumer ids.
 These grouped consumer ids will allow Pulp to collate consumers that have the same applicability together.
 ``applicability`` will index an object.
-The applicability object will contains content types as keys, and each content type will index an array of unit ids.
+The applicability object will contain content types as keys, and each content type will index an array of unit ids.

 Each *applicability report* is an object: